 Tabawan the Pearl Island, Lahad Datu, Sabah

-(Note: this island is closed) Whenever divers come to Sabah, they will think about Semporna and Sipadan only, as if there is no good dive sites in other part of Sabah.
+(Note: the island resort is closed) Whenever divers come to Sabah, they will think about Semporna and Sipadan only, as if there is no good dive sites in other part of Sabah.
 FYI, Tabawan Island (Pulau Tabawan), which is also known as Pearl Island, is a new gem inside the Coral Triangle zone of Darvel Bay.
 For many decades, the pearl farm of Tabawan Island has vigilantly safeguarded the surrounding waters to keep thieves and trespassers away.
 Recently they start to allow divers to visit the island, and an accommodation, Tabawan Eco Dive Lodge, was built for the tourists.

 The security of Tabawan is tight.
 There is a police base, equipped with radar, stations on the island.
 We even saw a patrol boat on duty.
 Since no outsiders can come near, the corals are spared from destructive fishing methods such as fish blasting (fish bombing) and cyanide (poison) fishing.
 The size of the sea fans and various other corals are so big, making Tabawan one of the most impressive scuba diving destinations in Sabah.
 This is really a good news to people of Kunak town, as they try to promote the tourism in Kunak, and they were lack of island attraction.